The Impact of Executive Functioning on Academic Performance

 Educators play a crucial role in supporting students who struggle with executive functioning.
 One effective strategy is to provide clear and structured routines to help students stay organized and on track.
 This can include breaking tasks into smaller steps, setting specific goals, and establishing consistent daily schedules to reduce overwhelm.

-Students with executive functioning difficulties often struggle with tasks that require planning, organization, and time management.
+require planning, organization, and time management.
 They may find it challenging to meet deadlines, follow instructions, and stay focused during class lectures or assignments.

 What strategies can educators employ to assist students who struggle with executive functioning?